-Other procedural guarantees under the GPW include a prohibition on punishment for ex post facto crimes, prompt notification of the charges and a speedy trial, notification to the Protecting Power of the impending trial at least three weeks in advance, right to counsel of the POW's own choosing or appointed counsel, trial
+Other procedural guarantees under the GPW include a prohibition on punishment for ex post facto crimes, prompt notification of the charges and a speedy trial, notification to the Protecting Power of the impending trial at least

 Judicial investigations relating to a prisoner of war shall be conducted as rapidly as circumstances permit and so that his trial shall take place as soon as possible.
-A prisoner of war shall not be confined while awaiting trial unless a member of the armed forces of the Detaining Power would be so confined if he were accused of a similar offence, or if it is essential to do so in the interests of national security.
-In no circumstances shall this confinement exceed three months.
+A prisoner of war shall not be confined while awaiting trial unless a member of the armed forces of the Detaining Power would be so confined if he were accused of a similar offence, or if it is (continued...)